yutec/FightBrand/README.md

 where 20 is the maximum number of CPUs for running each of the estimation runs from 20 starting points.
 More CPUs are redundant, and large memory is not required.
 In case of a program error, all the output messages on the screen can be found by inspecting the error log file `err.txt`.

-For PBS clusters, a sample job launching script looks as follows:
+To work with clusters, extra preparation is typically required.
+A sample script for launching job on PBS cluster looks as follows:

 	#!/bin/bash
 	#PBS -S /bin/bash